Hope's bracelets raise money to help other young patients

 She spent weeks in the hospital undergoing radiation and chemotherapy.
 Now back home, she tries to lead a normal life.

-“Watching anime, reading Harry Potter, watching Harry Potter.
-Watching movies, tv shows.
-Watching TikTok obviously,” Tomamichel said.
+"Watching anime, reading Harry Potter, watching Harry Potter.
+Watching movies, TV shows.
+Watching TikTok obviously," Tomamichel said.

 But what she has started since getting back home is certainly not typical.
 Hope has started her own business making and selling bead bracelets.